River On The Way To Mount Kailash

 Are there age restrictions for participants?

 Group sizes for the Mount Kailash tour typically range from 4 to 12 people, depending on the tour operator.
-Smaller groups offer a more personalised experience and easier logistics during the trek.
+Smaller groups offer a more personalized experience and easier logistics during the trek.
 Larger groups might benefit from cost savings, but can be harder to manage in remote areas.
 Most operators balance comfort and convenience by limiting group sizes for safety and quality.

 Can the tour be customized for private groups?